Hwezza/cfm2023/SimBrain/README.md

 - :param air_density: The density of the air through which the object is moving.
 It is typically measured in kilograms per cubic meter (kg/m^3)
 - :param gravity: The acceleration due to gravity, measured in meters per second squared (m/s^2).
-It is a constant force that pulls objects towards the center of the Earth
+It is a constant force that pulls objects towards the center of the planet

 ## Method `import_data_from_path`